pharus/lpthw/README.md

 The book is "Learn Python The Hard Way"

-Solved First exercise completely, yet will type and understand others first before doing it all
+Solved exercise 1, and 2 completely, yet will type and understand others first before doing it all

 Done, so far:
 - Exercise 1: A Good First Program
+- Exercise 2: Comments and Pound Characters
+- Exercise 3: Numbers and Math
+- Exercise 4: Variables and Names
+- Exercise 5: More Variables and Printing
+- Exercise 6: Strings and Text
+- Exercise 7: More Printing
+- Exercise 8: Printing, Printing
+- Exercise 9: Printing, Printing, Printing
+- Exercise 10: What Was That?